 When eating in a new city we make it our mission to try and discover the hidden gem that even locals have never heard of.
 That tiny hole-in-the-wall that only opens between 10:41pm and 1:08am.
 That bar with a narrow non-descript door out front, but filled with awesome artworks and a cocktail menu to die for…

 More often than not we fail.
-This time though, we picked a massive Melbourne winner!
+But in Joomak we picked a massive Melbourne winner!

-Walking past the front door of Joo Mak at the northern end of Swanston Street, you would have no idea that it was even there.
-Squeezed in between what looked like a nightclub and a vacant piece of office floorspace, the front door and surrounding walls give absolutely no indication whatsoever that there is a Korean restaurant in the building!
+Walking past the front door of Joomak at the northern end of Swanston Street, you would have no idea that it was even there.
+Squeezed in between what looked like a nightclub and a vacant office, the front door and surrounding walls give absolutely no indication there is a Korean restaurant in the building!

-As we stepped inside I was seriously starting to doubt that we’d written down the wrong address…until I looked down the stairs and noticed the big sign on the wall, proudly stating that this was indeed the entry to Joo Mak!
+As we stepped inside we were seriously starting to doubt that we’d written down the wrong address…until we looked down the stairs and noticed the big sign on the wall, proudly stating that this was indeed the entry to Joomak!

-A stairway to culinary heaven…or perhaps a night we would live to regret?
+A descending stairway to culinary heaven…or perhaps a night we would live to regret?

-Thankfully we had booked a table because it looked extremely busy (another good indicator of a great restaurant, as this was on a Monday!).
+Thankfully we had booked a table because it looked extremely busy – another good indicator of a great restaurant, especially on a Monday!

 0-5mins – Occasional wistful glances

 6-10mins – Fruitless attempts at eye contact